-Join us Thursday August 19th at 7pm EDT, for our first Press Play episode of our 37th season!
-We present Tom Johnson’s Narayana’s Cows in a co-presentation with the National Youth Orchestra of Canada featuring the incredible narration of Rhoma Spencer, and the percussion and piano sections of the NYOC.
+In this first Press Play episode of our 37th season, we present Tom Johnson’s Narayana’s Cows in a co-presentation with the National Youth Orchestra of Canada featuring the incredible narration of Rhoma Spencer, and the percussion and piano sections of the NYOC.

 Episode 12: Light and Water

 June 10, 2021 7pm